How Much Protein Do You Need?

 - Greek yogurt: 10g per 100g (59 cal)

-Complete amino acids, high leucine, easily digestible.
+Complete amino acids, high leucine content per serving, easily digestible.

 Tier 2: Plant Proteins & Dairy